Skip to main content

 Now, moms-to-be are generally advised to eat a variety of foods while they are pregnant.
 That means pregnant women don’t need to avoid peanut, milk, or other food allergens.
 Eating allergenic foods during pregnancy may, in fact, protect your child from developing food allergies later in life.
 In other words: Your baby is less likely to be allergic to foods that you consumed while pregnant and breastfeeding!

-Check out how to reduce your baby’s future allergy risk
+And check out how to reduce your baby’s future allergy risk.